ShivaniShyam28/myways-assignment/README.md

-# Myways python Databse project
+# Myways python Database project
 This database project tries to implement a Coronavirus vital information system.
 This is built using `python 3.6.8` and using **PostgreSQL**.

 ## Prerequisites: